- Distance from Chicago: 183 miles

 Did You Know?
 You'd have to do your own count to find out how many racing fans can fit into the Indianapolis Motor Speedway, because there's a quirky unwritten rule by officials never to tell the exact number.
 But one thing is for sure: it's always at capacity and that means around 300,000 attendees.

-1.Start your day at Patachou on the Park, one of several area restaurants from Texan-turned Milwaukee resident Martha Hoover.
+1.Start your day at Patachou on the Park, one of several area restaurants from Texan-turned Indianapolis resident Martha Hoover.
 Choose from satisfying omelets made from free-range local eggs, broken yolk sandwiches, cuban breakfast, and lovingly brewed coffee.